looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/OpenGLES/OpenGL ES Programming Guide - 翻译.md

 >
 > A vertex consists of one or more attributes, such as the position, the color, the normal, or texture coordinates.
 An OpenGL ES 2.0 or 3.0 app is free to define its own attributes; each attribute in the vertex data corresponds to an attribute variable that acts as an input to the vertex shader.
 An OpenGL 1.1 app uses attributes defined by the fixed-function pipeline.
 >
 > You define an attribute as a vector consisting of one to four components.
 All components in the attribute share a common data type.
-For example, a color might be defined as four GLubyte components (red, green, blue, alpha).
+For example, a color might be defined as four `GLubyte` components (red, green, blue, alpha).
 When an attribute is loaded into a shader variable, any components that are not provided in the app data are filled in with default values by OpenGL ES.
-The last component is filled with 1, and other unspecified components are filled with 0, as illustrated in Figure 8-1.
+The last component is filled with `1`, and other unspecified components are filled with `0`, as illustrated in Figure 8-1.
 >
 > Figure 8-1  Conversion of attribute data to shader variables